I could feel – I could smell – a new kind of intelligence across the table.Gary Kasparov

 Read more about IT solutions in the time of COVID-19.

 The essence of intelligence is learning.
 Machine learning (ML) is a subset of AI, which focuses on a computer program that is able to parse data using specific algorithms.
-Such program modifies itself without human intervention, producing the desired output based on analyzed data.
+Such a program modifies itself without human intervention, producing the desired output based on analyzed data.
 In essence, using ML techniques, a machine is trained to analyze huge amounts of data and then learn to perform specific tasks.

 Natural Language Processing

-AI applications in IT
+AI Applications in IT

-AI for Quality Assurance
+AI for Quality Assurance: Software Testing for QA

 An AI-based system builds test suites by processing behavioral patterns according to location, device, and demographics.
-This allows QA departments to facilitate testing processes and enhance effectiveness of an application.
+This allows QA departments to facilitate testing processes and enhance the effectiveness of an application.

 Social Media Analysis